 Community Service & Avocations

-Jack served for several years on the Los Angeles Mayor's Minority Business Opportunity Committee.
+Jack served for several years on the City of Los Angeles Minority Business Opportunity Committee.
 The goal of LA MBOC was to bring more minority- and women-owned small businesses into the global economy.

 Jack is a volunteer docent for the California State Parks at Torrey Pines California State Reserve, where he leads visitors on nature walks.
 Jack was named Docent of the Month at Torrey Pines State Reserve in February 2009.
 In 2010, he was named a Life Member of the Docent Society.